By Raya Patel

 State or local agencies that want to promote their government initiatives need to put younger officials to good use.
 When it comes to government, many young people are more apt to listen to individuals who fall into their age groups and understand where they’re coming from.

-U.S. Rep. Alexandria Ocasio-Cortez, D-N.Y., is a perfect example of this.
+U.S. Rep. Alexandria Ocasio-Cortez is a perfect example of this.
 She’s been able to connect with young voters because she’s willing to get on their level.
-For example, in November 2020 she live-streamed herself playing “Among Us” on Twitch to an audience of 400,000 viewers.
+In November 2020, for example, she live-streamed herself playing “Among Us” on Twitch to an audience of 400,000 viewers.
 Ocasio-Cortez is a federal official, but that doesn’t mean state and local representatives can’t do something similar on a smaller scale with digital campfires to achieve their own goals.
 And who knows: Getting on the same campfire can appeal to their own inner youth, providing a win-win for both parties.

 No one knows how successful these vaccine campaigns will be, but one lesson is clear: The government needs to meet teens in the online spaces they spend most of their time.
 More young Americans are politically engaged than ever, and state and local governments can capitalize on this trend by using digital campfires to create safe spaces online.